Updated: 29 Oct 2020

-Most people will only ever see your Landscape images in hard copy magazines or via online websites and social media platforms.
+Most people will only ever see your Landscape images in hard copy magazines or via online websites and social media platforms such as Twitter and Facebook.
 But this is just the final result which has been an accumulation of many different preparatory aspects of your unseen work.

 Behind the scenes, it will take many hours of preparation and research to find the best locations.
 These are not necessarily the most well-known locations.

 A lot of the best images are taken far away from the photography hungry public in isolated locations not readily accessible to the general public.
 In the UK there are many locations that have become synonymous with landscape photography images particularly since the rise of mobile phones and social media.

 These types of locations are not necessarily seen as a “challenge” anymore by the Landscape Photographer.
 They have been “clicked” literally thousands of times previously.

 There are many things to consider for the Landscape Photographer including accommodation (if any), safety, photography equipment, communications, food, drink, weather conditions.
 The list is endless.

 Being ex-military, I had my fair share of “yomping” across vast areas of wilderness, through the full range of weather conditions, finding shelter when required and the importance of taking on food and drink.
 This sounds very extreme, but one day it could become a reality.

 Imagine being on a remote Scottish island taking photographs and you are unfortunate to take a fall and twist an ankle.
 A lot of photographers myself included often work alone.
 Where is your assistance?
 Ah, your mobile phone.
 It may not work in a very remote location.

 This is where your preparation becomes vitally important.